Skip to content

 • NB_CATALOG_PATH and NB_STDIO_CATALOG_PATH removed.
 Use NB_REGISTRIES with a static-type registry pointing at a ServerDetail[] YAML / JSON file.

 • Catalog id format.
 DirectoryEntry.id (and InstalledConnector.catalogId) is now the reverse-DNS ServerDetail.name (io.asana/mcp) instead of a bare slug (asana).
 Catalog-keyed state — workspace.json#oauthOperatorApps[<id>] and the matching <clientSecretKey> credential entries — must be rekeyed to the reverse-DNS form before existing static-auth connectors will resolve.
-There’s no auto-migration; rekey workspace by workspace via the admin UI or nb config set.
+There’s no auto-migration; rekey workspace by workspace through the admin Connectors UI.

 • stdio-catalog.yaml removed.
 Curated stdio bundle entries no longer live in a separate file — the mpak registry is queried directly via the SDK and filtered by scopes.